IT2901Nordic2024/frontend/README.md

 List of the project's main features (pages).

-- **Log In Page**: Includes real-time client-side validation to enhance user experience and data integrity.
-This is the page the user enters when they enter the web interface.
+- **Log In Page**: This is the page the user enters when they enter the web interface, if not already logged in.
+Includes validation to enhance user experience and data integrity.
-- **Sign Up Page**: Features comprehensive input validation ensuring user data meets security and format standards.
+- **Sign Up Page**: Page for signing up if the user don't already have an account.
+Input validation ensuring user data meets security and format standards.
 - **Verification Page**: Page for verification after signing up.
-The user must write in a valid verification code sent to thei email to be able to log in.
+The user must write in a valid verification code sent to their email to be able to log in.
 - **Device Page**: Allows users to see information about their device and which habit is connected to which side.
 - **Add Goal Page**: This page makes it possible to add a new goal for a habit.
 The user has to type in a question, the target, unit and frequency wished for.
 These fields are validated, and the goal is added on the analytics page if valid.
 - **Edit Goal Page**: Page for editing an existing goal for a habit, using the same methods as the add goal page.